itod/panthro/README.md

 Panthro is a mostly a port of the excellent [Saxon](http://saxonica.com) 6.5 (Java) by Michael Kay.

 The XPath 1.0 parser is based on [PEGKit](http://www.github.com/itod/pegkit).
+The PEGKit dependency is managed via [git externals](http://nopugs.com/ext-tutorial).

 What's done?